 7. Mildred Pierce by James M. Cain (1941).
 After shedding her philandering, unemployed husband, Mildred Pierce works menial jobs to support her two children before discovering a gift for making and selling pies in Depression-era California.
 She’s a strong woman with two fatal flaws — an attraction to weak men and blind devotion to her monstrously selfish daughter Veda.
 These weaknesses join to form a perfect storm of betrayal and murder in this hard-boiled tale.

 8. The Postman Always Rings Twice by James M. Cain (1934).
+An amoral young tramp.
+A beautiful, sullen woman with an inconvenient husband.
+A problem that has only one grisly solution—a solution that only creates other problems that no one can ever solve.
 When a drifter enters her roadside diner, a sexy young woman imagines a new life.
 Together they plot the murder of her boorish husband in this noir classic, in which spare prose and desperate characters raise dime-store pulp to an art form.

 9. The Silence of the Lambs by Thomas Harris (1988).
 Dr. Hannibal “the Cannibal” Lecter is a deranged serial killer and a brilliant psychiatrist — who better to help the FBI profile psychos like Buffalo Bill, who loves peeling the skin off his lovely young victims?
 So the Bureau dispatches Clarice Starling, a smart, charming, slightly vulnerable agent, to Lecter’s prison cell.
 While playing mind games with Clarice, Lecter provides her with strange but telling clues, which she pursues against her superiors’ wishes and the clock ticking out the seconds for Buffalo Bill’s next victim.